 7. “Oops, sorry about that - I think there’s a crumb on your lapel.”

-Smelling of breakfast, lunch or last night's attempt at Thai/Indian fusion cuisine is bad, and any whiff of alcohol is worse.
+Smelling of breakfast, lunch or last night's dinner is bad, and any whiff of alcohol is worse.
 Avoid putting your hands in your pockets, behind your head or anywhere on the client.
 Don’t yawn, and keep your feet away from the desk.
 Finally, accept the offer of a tea or coffee - but not biscuits.
 You’ll almost certainly end up speaking with your mouth full while spraying crumbs all over your desk/clothes/client.